-- At the annual Sales Kickoff Meeting: the new incentive plan should be an item on the agenda.
+The new incentive plan should be an item on the agenda.
 This initial introduction to the new plans should be presented by the highest level sales person, likely your VP of Sales or someone who is familiar with the new plans and has already given approval.
 This presentation should be high-level and explain why the changes are being implemented, how the changes will affect the entire salesforce, and how the sales people can benefit from the new plan.

-- One-on-One Explanation: The last message should be in a one-on-one meeting with the manager to discuss specifically how the plan will affect the individual.
+The last message should be in a one-on-one meeting with the manager to discuss specifically how the plan will affect the individual.
 Again, it is important to emphasize the benefits of the plan for each sales rep. This provides an opportunity for the manager and sales person to meet one-on-one, have an open conversation regarding the upcoming year, and answer any final questions before being asked to sign the plan document.
 Many companies use this meeting to also discuss each individual reps’ goals and present annual quotas and targets.

 Other Tips for A Successful Plan Rollout

 Alongside your plan communication strategy, there are several additional best practices you can follow to ensure that your plan is well-received by sales reps and the design process goes smoothly.

 - Vet the proposed plan with several of the organization’s top sales people.
 Their feedback will be invaluable, and getting them to buy-in to the new plans early will be helpful in influencing the rest of the salesforce.